 -- home -- back --

 The required image size or finenes or resolution is often poorly understood, by photographers and publishers alike.
 Often a 30MB file is requested for an A6 (quarter page) reproduction.
-Publishers and printers confuse their equipment's ultimate fineness of 600-1200lpi (lines per inch) for sharpness in letterprint, with what the eye can perceive in a raster image in dots per inch (dpi), or more accurately, pixels per inch (ppi).
+Publishers and printers confuse their equipment's ultimate fineness of 600-1200lpi (lines per inch) for sharpness in letterprint, with what the eye can perceive in a raster image in pixels per inch (ppi).
 Note that in the discussions on this page, we use dpi as meaning ppi.

 When printing sharp text, a high resolution is required to prevent the steps in slanting lines and curves (alias) but the human eye cannot perceive this in photographic images.
 We must not forget that the sharpest of lenses do no better than 100 lines per mm on film and that most films can only just match this.
 Thus the maximal resolution of a 35mm image is around 36x100= 3600 lines horizontally, just visible.
 It can be exceeded only by having better optics, using small apertures and the finest of films.
 Alas this is not possible for most real-world situations.
 In order to produce 3000 'lines', one must have at least one light pixel alternated by one dark pixel in a 3000x2000 pixel image.
 Clearly, 3600 lines is not readily attainable in a 35mm original.